micmejia/bible-dump/NKJV/Ezra/Ezr 10.md

 By the first day of the first month they finished _questioning_ all the men who had taken pagan wives. ## Pagan Wives Put Away

 ###### 18
-And among the sons of the priests who had taken pagan wives _the following_ were found of the sons of Jeshua the son of [^d]Jozadak, and his brothers: Maaseiah, Eliezer, Jarib, and Gedaliah.
+And among the sons of the priests who had taken pagan wives _the following_ were found of the sons of Jeshua the son of Jozadak, and his brothers: Maaseiah, Eliezer, Jarib, and Gedaliah.

 ###### 19
 And they gave their promise that they would put away their wives; and _being_ guilty, _they presented_ a ram of the flock as their trespass offering.